Tagalog religion: Pantheon

-Ancient Tagalog Deities

-Bathala – Bathala or Maykapál is the supreme god, the creator and ruler of the universe.
-He is the most powerful god and is also known as Bathalang Maykapal (the Creator).
-The ancient Tagalogs believed that he was the king of the diwata and the chief god or father of all the lesser gods.
-Bathala is also known as Abba and Diwatà (Dioata, Diuata) – Derived from the Sanskrit words deva and devata, which mean "god" or "celestial being".

 Bathala: supreme god and the creator and conserver of all

 According to the early Spanish missionaries, the Tagalog people believed in a creator-god named Bathala, whom they referred to both as maylikha (creator; lit. "actor of creation") and maykapal (lord, or almighty; lit. "actor of power").
 Loarca and Chirino reported that in some places, this creator god was called Molaiari (Malyari) or Dioata (Diwata).
 Scott (1989) notes:Bathala was described as "may kapal sa lahat [maker of everything]," kapal meaning to mould something between the hands like clay or wax.

 Most scholars believed that Bathala (Chirino 1595–1602), Badhala (Plasencia 1589), Batala (Loarca 1582), or Bachtala (Boxer Codex 1590) was derived from the Sanskrit word bhattara or bhattaraka meaning noble lord.
 This term was used commonly by Hindus in Southeast Asia in reference to God.

-Lakapati – Also called Lakanpati, is the primary deity of fertility and abundance.
-Often described as androgynous, possessing both male and female traits, symbolizing the power to bear fruit or seed in union.

-Buan – Buan is the diwata (goddess) of the moon and is referred to as the maiden on the moon.
-Tagalogs from Laguna call Buan "Dalágañg nása Buwán" ("Maiden in the Moon") or "Dalágañg Binúbúkot" ("Hidden Maiden").
-According to Spanish chronicles, ancient Tagalogs revered the moon (Buan) especially when it first appears (the first light).
-During this time, they celebrated grandly, worshiped it, and warmly welcomed it, asking for their desires: some would ask for much gold; others for plenty of rice; some for a beautiful spouse, or a noble, wealthy, and well-mannered partner; and others for good health and long life.
-In short, everyone would ask for their deepest wishes, believing the moon could abundantly grant them.

-Lakan Bini – Also known as Lakang Daitan ("Lord of Binding or Union") – He is the guardian of the throat and the protector against throat-related illnesses.
-Some writers mistakenly recorded his name as Lacambui, and claimed he was the god of food among the ancient Tagalogs.